hansroh/skitai/README.rst

     wac.unregister ("loginengine")
     wac.unregister ("searcher")

-'wac' is Python Class object of 'was', so mainly used for sharing Skitai server-wide object via was.object.

-And you can access numthreads, logger, config from wac.
+You can access numthreads, logger, config from wac.

 As a result, myobject can be accessed by all your current app functions even all other apps mounted on Skitai.

 .. code:: python

-  # app mounted to 'abc.com/members'
-  @app.route ("/")
-  def index (was):
-    was.loginengine.get_user_info ()
-    was.searcher.query ("ipad")

   # app mounted to 'abc.com/register'
   @app.route ("/")